 Questions You Need To Ask To Ace Your Job Interview

-To make sure the employer knows you’re prepared and interested in the role, you should have some questions ready to ask at the end of the interview.
-Some questions should be prepared before the interview, while others should focus on points discussed during the talk.
+To make sure the employer knows you’re prepared and interested in the role, you should therefore have some questions ready to ask at the end of the interview.
+In addition, some questions should be prepared before the interview, while others should focus on points discussed during the talk.

 Your interview is going well, you’ve answered all the questions confidently and now the closing stage is approaching.
 One of the questions you’ll be asked is, “Do you have any questions for me?”
 To secure a chance at the position, you must always say yes!